NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 Datasets
 ========

 This page is about preparing input dataset for diarization inference.
-To train or fine-tune speaker diarization system, the speaker embedding extractor should be trained or fine-tuned.
+To train or fine-tune speaker diarization system, the speaker embedding extractor should be trained or fine-tuned separately.
 Check out page :doc:`Speech Classification Datasets <../speech_classification/datasets>` and :doc:`Speaker Recogniton Datasets <../speaker_recognition/datasets>` for preparing datasets for training and validating VAD and speaker embedding models respectively.

 Preparation of input data
 -------------------------

-Diarization inference is based on Hydra configurations which are fulfilled by .yaml files.
-See `NeMo Speaker Diarization Configuration Files <../configs>`_ for setting up the input configuration file for speaker diarization.
+Diarization inference is based on Hydra configurations which are fulfilled by ``.yaml`` files.
+See `NeMo Speaker Diarization Configuration Files <../configs>`_ for setting up the input Hydra configuration file for speaker diarization.
 Input data should be provided in line delimited JSON format as below:

 .. code-block:: bash